-UV-curable ink
+UV LED curable ink

-UV-curable inks consist mainly of acrylic monomers.
-After printing, the ink is transformed into a hard polymerized film by a high dose of UV light.
-The advantage of UV-curable inks is that they dry instantly, can print on a wide range of uncoated substrates and make a very robust image.
+UV LED curable inks consist mainly of acrylic monomers.
+After printing, the ink is transformed into a hard polymerized film by a high dose of UV LED light.
+UV LED stands for ultraviolet light emitting diode.
+The advantage of UV LED curable inks is that they dry instantly, can print on a wide range of uncoated substrates and make a very robust image.
 The ink does not contain hazardous components such as Volatile Organic Compounds (VOC) or solvents and does not evaporate.